Orri Vigfússon

 Orri Vigfússon (10 July 1942 – 1 July 2017) was an Icelandic entrepreneur and environmentalist.
 His stated objective was to "restore the abundance of wild salmon that formerly existed on both sides of the North Atlantic".

-In 2004 Time magazine named him a "European Hero".
+In 2004 Time magazine named Orri a "European Hero".
 He was awarded the Goldman Environmental Prize in 2007 for his efforts on saving endangered species.
+In 2008, he was elected as a Senior Global Fellow to the Ashoka Fellowship.